3 Reviews

 Medical Travel Insurance

-It is mandatory for all foreign nationals to have medical travel insurance during the trek in cases of emergency, such as severe illnesses or helicopter evacuations.
+All foreign nationals must have medical travel insurance during the trek in cases of emergency, such as severe illnesses or helicopter evacuations.
 You will not be able to apply for permits without medical insurance.

 Altitude Sickness